data-mechanics/course-2017-fal-proj/jtbloom_rfballes_medinad/README.md

 * Description: This dataset GeoJSON polygons, which are enclosed areas within certain geographical coordinates that represents the different neighborhoods in Boston.
 * Source: Boston OpenDataSoft
 <br><br>

+#### Data Manipulation
+Once we gathered the datasets, we had to perform some transformations on them in order to get them into the state that would be easiest for us to work with.
+Due to the fact that we only had average per capita income and population by Boston neighborhood, we had to filter out all of the Hubway stations in the Hubway Station Locations dataset that were within the Boston municipality (i.e. Cambridge, Somerville, etc.).
+For the Hubway Trip History dataset, we filtered out trip durations, start/stop times and dates, bike IDs, user type and zip code.
+Our main use for this dataset was to calculate the frequency of trips in each station, so we didn't have any need for extraneous information.
+For the remaining three datasets, we did not have to manipulate much as the original data was already in good shape to use.